dreamcatcher-tech/network/Inbox/2024-08-15 1841 separate entities on stripe.md

 Might want YC plus a crowdfund.
 YC validates, crowdfund gets a following plus extra cap.
 Then listing publicly gives us liquidity.

 Profit from this company is expressly denied, but profit from a global registry that aim's to attribute to all who contribute, this is your only reward.

+Of all these ai apps coming, we propose a platform that captures versions of them all.
+It is the complete application lifecycle, made possible with the simplification of pricing and equity distribution.
+We want to be a place to experiment rapidly with new AI topography, new models, all with limited code.